micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 * Repeat the dedication of your merits
 * Announce that you have closed your circle by saying something akin to “Our circle is open, yet unbroken”

-We like to shift the vibe immediately.
+We like to shift the vibe immediately after closing the circle.
 Go outside, or at least open a window.
 Put on music, have a light meal, or take a shower.
-Chit-chat or cuddle your cat, but avoid social media,streaming content, or other things that will instantaneously re-scatter your mind.
+Avoid social media, streaming content, or other things that will instantaneously re-scatter your mind.

 Experiment with the tools, sequence, and phrases until you find a combination that feels right, then stick with it for a while.
-We use ritual elements and strategies to entrain triggers (nice ones this time), and only attentive repetition alters how our nervous system and neurobiological conditioning.
-(Maybe the sacred space we shape was within us all along, aw!)
+We use ritual elements and strategies to entrain triggers (nice ones this time), and altering our nervous system and neurobiological conditioning takes attentive repetition.

-Remember to schedule or otherwise prepare for any open-circle work that follows your ritual practice.
+Finally, remember to schedule or otherwise prepare for any open-circle work that follows your ritual practice.

 Whew!
-Witchcraft takes effort, yes, but the rewards make it worthwhile.
+Witchcraft takes effort, but good work rewards itself.
 Celebrate and sustain yourself with rituals, great and small, and you will never get lost in the maze of modern life.

 As ye harm none, do as ye will!